open-design-kit/opendesignkit/wiki/Personas.md

 4. **Scenario:** Craft a scenario in which that person would like to use your app,tool,service,product {insert your deliverable}.
 What would that user's motivations, goals and needs be?
 What are their pain points and challenges?

+If you have a large number of participants on your call, have everyone break out into small teams (this is when the chat channel comes in handy)for 20 minutes.
+After the time is up, regroup and do a 5 - 10 minute verbal shareout.
+This will allow everyone to literally get on the same page - and hopefully it will also provide some inspiration.
+If there's time, now would be a good time to get some initial feedback.

-5. **Add some personality**: Finesse the persona by including an image, name and quote that expresses the needs and goals of the user. *Tip:* Try using Creative Commons licensed images that you can find through Flickr.
+5. **Add some personality**: Finesse the persona by including an image, name and quote that expresses the needs and goals of the user.
+This tends to take a bit of time - give it to particpants.
+Having fun with persona creation is one way to help them to better understand and gain empathy for users.  *Tip:* Try using Creative Commons licensed images that you can find through Flickr.
 We highly recommend [these images](https://www.flickr.com/photos/wocintechchat/)

-6. **Ask for feedback** Get feedback on your persona.
+6. **Ask for feedback** Get feedback on personas.
 A great way to frame feedback requests is to ask people what they ‘like’ about the persona, and what they ‘wish’ could be done differently or included.
+This can be done in your chat channel, or in a document.
+This can also be achieved asynchronously by having an "I like" and "I wish" fill in the blank list at the bottom of your persona document.
+Ultimately, it's best to have a conversation about your decisions so that they are well informed.

-One way to test if your persona is actually working might be to have someone try to describe the app or experience for your persona.
-What would they come up with?
+7. **Test it**  One way to test if your persona is actually working might be to have someone try to describe the app or experience for your persona.
+What do they come up with?

-You might put your persona to use by making a Journey Map and realize that it's  not quite right.
+You might put your persona to use by making a [Journey Map](https://github.com/bocoup/opendesignkit/issues/46) and realize that it's  not quite right.
 It's totally understandable - and to some degree expected - that you will have to iterate  on your personas quite a bit.
 Your iteration, feedback and testing will help you to validate any assumptions that you made with your personas.
-Remember to tweet @bocoup #opendesignkit

 ---